 Number 3: Invest Your HSA Money

-When opening your HSA account, you could solely focus on making contributions to cover those yearly medical expenses.
+When opening your HSA account, you could solely focus on contributing to cover those yearly medical expenses.
 However, your HSA also works as a retirement savings vehicle and grows your balance by investing in individual stocks or mutual funds.
 Think of it as a 401(k) plan with a health focus.
-With retirement healthcare costs rising, this is a crucial matter to keep in mind.
+With retirement healthcare costs rising, this is a crucial matter to remember.
 Getting tax savings on them is a matter of good planning.

 Number 4: You Can Use Your HSA for Others